Gumillar88/api-client/README.md

 # glw/api-client

-`glw/api-client` is a PHP library for handling API requests using cURL.
+a PHP library for handling API requests using cURL.
 It supports GET, POST, PUT, DELETE, and UPDATE operations.

 ## Installation